MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 5. Scroll down and select **Save**.

-You have now successfully activated guest access and disallow guests to delete their sent messages for Teams in your tenant.
+You have now successfully activated guest access and disallowed guests to delete their sent messages for Teams in your tenant.

 #### Task 3 - Add a guest to a team
 In this task, you will add a guest user by inviting the guest to the team **Group_Afterwork_United States** you created from Lab 1.

 You will change the default settings for inviting/creating guest users and then add your personal Outlook.com account as a guest user to your tenant.

 **Note**: You will need an Outlook.com account for this exercise.
-If you don’t have an outlook account like, you can create a new account from [**https://outlook.com**](https://outlook.com/).
+If you don’t have an outlook account, you can create a new account from [**https://outlook.com**](https://outlook.com/).

 1. Connect to the **Client 2 VM** and open the **Teams desktop client** (https://teams.microsoft.com/) as **Alex Wilber** (AlexW@&lt;YourTenant&gt;.onmicrosoft.com)